 Faith as a foundation and a commitment

-Steve Bahls, President of Augustana College
+Steve Bahls, president of Augustana College

-Fifteen years ago, while being interviewed for the presidency of Augustana College, I was asked what it meant to be a college that is related to the Evangelical Lutheran Church in America.
+While being interviewed for the presidency of Augustana College, I was asked what it meant to be a college that is related to the Evangelical Lutheran Church in America.
 Then, if you had asked 20 different people that question, you’d have gotten 20 different answers.

 The question stayed with me through my inauguration and into the first year of my presidency, tugging at my brain.
 Much has been made of our hyphenated status: church-related.
 But what does it actually mean?
 We decided we ought to ask the people whose understanding and experience of Augustana’s identity—Lutheran and otherwise—matter the most: our own community.

 So we surveyed that community, part of a year-long study into what kind of relationship we wanted with the ELCA.
 Historically, dating to the 1950s and 60s, Augustana was a college of Lutherans for Lutherans.
 Today, only two of our board members are appointed by the church.
 As a contemporary liberal arts college with an ever-changing demographic of students, we knew this descriptor no longer quite fit us.

 The question, in its most basic form, seemed to be this: keep the relationship or jettison it?
 But we determined that a third course would best allow us to remain true to our core sense of self while still growing and evolving to meet the needs of our students and the traditions of our institution.

 Which brings us back to that hyphen.
 Does it unite Augustana to the church or serve to separate it, keeping us at a distance?
 What if it did both?
 Can we be simultaneously proud of our heritage and founders while recognizing that we are not a church institution but rather a church-related institution?